So, What's Wrong With Plastic?

 There are three primary issues:

-Plastic is less permeable than glass.
-That means the O2 and CO2 are more likely to permeate a plastic container then a glass container.
+Plastic is more permeable than glass.
+That means the O2 and CO2 are more likely to permeate a plastic container than a glass container.
 That's why fine spirits are always bottled in glass, not in plastic.
 Plastic is reserved for spirits that will likely be consumed immediately, while glass is used for spirits that are intended to store and last.

 Given the small serving size of vanilla extract used in your dishes, a large bottle of vanilla extract could last up to 3 years!
 VanillaPura uses glass bottles and air-tight resealable caps to make sure you get the longest shelf-life possible out of each bottle.